 The terms and conditions vary from company to company.
 Some will expect you to be available all the time while some offer work on a more casual basis.
 Some suggested in the forum include Animal Angels, Platinum Petcare and Nina's Nannies for Pets.

 How much?
-As a guide, Nina's Nannies for Pets pays roughly £27 per day, plus travel expenses on top.
+As a guide, Nina's Nannies for Pets pays roughly £28/day, plus travel expenses.
+You can earn more depending on how many pets you look after.

-Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the Pet or plant-sitting thread.
+Find out more: Join the discussion, read other MoneySavers' top suggestions or add your own in the Pet or plant-sitting thread.

 Be an interviewer

-Vacancies for telephone interviewers are also often available, and full training for each role is provided.
+Plus vacancies for telephone interviewers are sometimes available in Brentwood, Essex, and full training for each role is provided.
 Go to NatCen's website for full details.

 How much?
-As a guideline, once trained you'll get about £12 for a 35-minute interview, and £4 per hour spent travelling plus petrol costs.
+As a guideline for interviewers, once trained you'll earn an average hourly rate varying from £7.60 to £11, and you'll get about £12 for a 35-minute interview, as well as £4 per hour spent travelling plus petrol costs.

-Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the Doing social research discussion.
+Find out more: Join the discussion, read other MoneySavers' top suggestions or add your own in the Doing social research discussion.

 Work at the supermarket